 While it may sound like a good idea to the owner of an investment property to keep a tenant in a home while it’s on the market , listing a home for sale before a tenant moves out almost always costs the homeowner money.

-That’s because, as every experienced real estate agent knows, houses with tenants residing in them are much harder to sell than homes that are vacant.
-And not just a little but harder to sell, but more like 4 or 5 times harder to sell.
+That’s because, as every experienced real estate agent knows, selling an Albuquerque houses with tenants residing in it is much harder than selling a homes that is vacant.
+And it’s not just a little but harder to sell, but it’s more like 4 or 5 times harder to sell.
 Here’s why:

 Tenants Don’t Make Homes Ready for Showings